chooie/hadoop-temperature/README.md

 - Hadoop 1.7.3
     - See install guide below
 - Maven
-    - Assuming you have brew:
+    - Assuming you have Homebrew already installed:

             brew install maven